 Finally, you make some changes that you believe will remedy the issues and profile the program or system again.

-This process is continues until all issues are resolved.
+This process is continued until all issues are resolved or when you just don’t care about the remaining ones.

 The Program to Be Profiled